gizotso/SW-Dev/Version Control/GIT.md

 # Pushes the changes in your local repository up to the remote repository you specified as the origin
 # git push <remote-name> <branch-name>
 git push

+# publish my branch on the remote called origin on the master branch
 git push origin master
 ```